The legal framework of the media industry in Germany

 Broadcasting media: Who regulates what?

-The most important regulatory authorities for broadcasting media are the state media authorities and the Commission on Concentration in the Media (KEK).
+The most important regulatory authorities for broadcasting and journalistic online media are the state media authorities and the Commission on Concentration in the Media (KEK).
 These authorities monitor the awarding of broadcasting licences, compliance with media law and the safeguarding of diversity of opinion.

 The committees of the state media authorities are composed of representatives of various social groups, who are appointed by the respective state parliaments.
 This is to ensure broad social representation and independence.